netdata/netdata/collectors/apps.plugin/README.md

 There are a few cases, like `docker` and `virtuozzo` containers, where `setcap` succeeds, but the capabilities are silently ignored (in `lxc` containers `setcap` fails).

-In these cases `setcap` succeeds but capabilities do not work, you will have to setuid to root `apps.plugin` by running these commands:
+In this case, you will have to setuid to root `apps.plugin` by running these commands:

 ```sh
 chown root:netdata /usr/libexec/netdata/plugins.d/apps.plugin